ansys/pystk/doc/source/api/ansys/stk/core/graphics/IModelTransformation.rst

 IModelTransformation
 ====================

-.. py:class:: IModelTransformation
+.. py:class:: ansys.stk.core.graphics.IModelTransformation

    object

    A model transformation defines a transformation that is applied to geometry on a model primitive.
 That geometry is identified by the model articulation which contains the transformation...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IModelTransformation

 Overview
 --------